chastlyregino/PhotoComp--Node-Express/docs/ImageResizing.md

 ## Overview

-The PhotoComp API automatically generates multiple sizes of each uploaded photo to optimize display in different contexts and prevent pixelation when smaller images are displayed in larger containers.
-This feature ensures that photos always look their best at any display size while minimizing bandwidth usage.
+The PhotoComp API automatically generates multiple sizes of each uploaded photo to optimize display in different contexts and improve performance.
+This feature ensures that photos always look their best at any display size while minimizing bandwidth usage and load times.

+## How It Works

+When a photo is uploaded, the ImageService:
+1. Analyzes the original image to get dimensions and format information
+2. Creates multiple size variants based on the original image
+3. Only creates smaller sizes (never upscales) to maintain quality
+4. Stores all sizes in S3 with appropriate naming
+5. Generates pre-signed URLs for all sizes

 ## Image Sizes

-When a photo is uploaded, the system automatically creates the following sizes:
+The system creates the following size variants:

 | Size | Width | Quality | Use Case |
 |------|-------|---------|----------|